 Just Holster It is one of the few companies that puts a focus on proper care of Concealment Holsters.
-So much so that they have taken great detail in reviewing many of the gun lubricant products on the market to find the best.
-They have uncovered a product called Slip2000 which is a synthetic lubricant that not only reduces friction but also does not attract dust.
-In fact, they include a sample wipe with every holster that is sent to their dealers or ordered via their website.
+So much so that we have taken great detail in reviewing many of the gun lubricant products on the market to find the best.
+We have uncovered a product called Slip2000 which is a synthetic lubricant that not only reduces friction but also does not attract dust.
+In fact, we include a sample wipe with every holster that is sent to our dealers or ordered on our website.

 Simply wipe down the inside of your holster once a week and even the gun at the same time.
 Check your screws to make sure they are snug and wonâ€™t fall out or effect the performance of your holster and you are ready for another week of concealed carry.